GoDaddy Website Builder

 I am always driving the team to think scalable and global which results in a more consistent experience across godaddy.com.
 This not only results in a more uniform design experience but reduces the effort of production and QA, reduces the level of coordination between the email and social teams VS the product and marketing.

-This was initially tested on another page, against the left right left stacked modules, with the intention of consolidating content and creating a more standardized and scalable design that could be used across all markets and multiple pages.
+The idea was to come up with a solution against the left right left stacked modules, with the intention of consolidating content and creating a more standardized and scalable design approach that could be used across all markets and multiple pages.
+See more

 This also allowed us to get more useful information about the how and what, test and make room for the trust pilot and all of this without increasing the length of the page and scroll.